Hash browns: History

-The word hash is derived from the French word "hacher", which means to hack or chop.
-This means hashed browned potatoes literally translates to "chopped and fried potatoes".

 Preparation

 A chef may prepare hash browns by either grating potato or forming riced potatoes into patties before frying with onions (moisture and potato starch can hold them together); however, if a binding agent is added (egg or flour for example), such a preparation constitutes a potato pancake.

 Hash browns are sometimes made into patty form and frozen for ease of handling, and the compact, flat shape can also be cooked in a toaster oven or toaster.
 For best results, in both cooking and flavor, it is recommended that hash browns be made using starchy potatoes such as russet potatoes.
-If a dish of hash browned potatoes incorporates chopped meat, leftovers, or other vegetables, it is more commonly referred to as hash.
+If a dish of hash browned potatoes incorporates chopped meat, leftovers, or other vegetables, it is commonly referred to as hash.

 Hash browns are also manufactured as a dehydrated food, which is sometimes used by backpackers.